kyle-n/kyle-n.github.io/index.md

 ### Experience

-#### Frontend developer, ServiceCore (October 2019 - Present)
+#### Software Engineer I, ServiceCore (April 2019 - Present)

-* Designed, built and tested new features for ServiceCore.com, a consumer-facing Angular 7/Angular.js enterprise application
+* Designed, built and tested new features for a consumer-facing Angular 7/Angular.js enterprise application
 * Promoted from junior to full developer within 6 months for "brilliant" work
+* Worked in a Scrum and Kanban system with heavy collaboration between product, backend, frontend and QA
-* Helped design user interfaces and build components to display and update complex data
+* Helped design user interfaces and components to display and update complex data
-* Began and led a project to implement frontend tests
-* Worked in a Scrum and Kanban system

-#### Junior frontend developer, ServiceCore (April 2019 - October 2019)

-* Built a robust, powerful offline mode for the ServiceCore Ionic mobile app involving a SQLite database and advanced RxJS features
+* Wrote a robust, powerful offline mode for the ServiceCore Ionic app that stored customer data in a SQLite database before syncing it back to the server
-* Contributed bug fixes and new features while learning the massive ServiceCore codebase
+* Began and led a project to implement frontend unit tests
-* Began and led a project to convert old Angular.js code to Angular 7
+* Began and led a project to convert old Angular.js components to Angular 7

 #### 4K 4 U (December 2019 - February 2019)

 * Simple app to help cinephiles figure out where to redeem codes for digital copies of 4K DVDs
-* Users scan 4K DVD barcodes or search to find movies in the app
 * Special tablet-only, more dense UI layout - not just a stretched-out phone app
 * Built with React Native, Redux, TypeScript and NativeBase